Kornweiss-Medical-LLC/KMLLC/docs/insulin_resistance/Physicians Should Not Use Hemoglobin A1c to Rule-Out Diabetes.md

 # Physicians Should Not Use HbA1c Alone to Screen for Diabetes

+**Summary**

+In this article, I make the argument that the HbA1c test, despite its popularity, is a blunt and inadequate instrument for diagnosing diabetes.
+By the time an individual is diagnosed with diabetes based on an A1c greater than 6.5%, they are already at risk for complications like nephropathy and retinopathy.

+A serious approach to longevity requires early detection and prevention of disease, not identification of disease when it’s already reached an advanced state.
+To this end, I explore the utility of measuring fasting insulin levels to detect insulin resistance before an individual develops diabetes.

+I discuss the challenges in interpreting fasting insulin levels, but ultimately advocate for its use within a comprehensive approach to the assessment of metabolism, insulin resistance, and glucose tolerance.

+**Topics covered within the article:**

+- A brief description of the nature of type II diabetes and the history of its diagnostic criteria
+- An explanation of hemoglobin A1c, how it’s measured, what it represents, how its use is recommended by the guidelines, and its shortcomings
+- A discussion of insulin resistance as the precursor to type II diabetes
+- A brief history of the insulin assay, the utility of measuring fasting insulin levels, and how to interpret the results
+- An indication of a comprehensive strategy for recognizing and reversing insulin resistance

 **What is Type II Diabetes?**

 Type II diabetes is a disease of impaired glucose metabolism and is characterized by hyperglycemia.
 The most common cause of type II diabetes is the consumption of excess energy beyond what an individual is able to use or safely store.
 As such, it’s common for type II diabetes to be accompanied by obesity, fatty liver, dyslipidemia, and a host of other related biochemical abnormalities.
-These other derangements notwithstanding, over time, hyperglycemia itself is sufficient to damage essential organs like the heart, eyes, kidney, and brain, and is toxic to endothelium and peripheral nerves.
+Even absent other derangements, over time, hyperglycemia itself is sufficient to damage essential organs like the heart, eyes, kidney, and brain, and is toxic to endothelium and peripheral nerves.
 Diabetes is associated with an increased risk for nearly every chronic disease; e.g. heart attack, stroke, dementia, and many cancers.
 Thus, any serious approach to preventing chronic disease must include a plan to identify the earliest indicators of diabetes.

-**The First Diagnostic Criteria**
+**The First Diagnostic Criteria for Type II Diabetes**

 [The first diagnostic criteria](https://apps.who.int/iris/handle/10665/38442) for type II diabetes were offered by an expert committee who convened in Geneva in 1965.
 At the time, the diagnosis was based on oral glucose tolerance tests and fasting glucose levels.
 To be diagnosed with diabetes, a patient would need to have met one of the following criteria: